AditiBarnwal/DAll-E2/README.md

 # DAll-E2
 Graphic designer will never be replaced...yeah

-### YouTube will attract you, but when you are using it, you won't see the results of your demands.
+### YouTube will attract you, but when you are using it, you won't see the results of your demand but when you will use for Photoshop then its amazing.😜

 # Introduction